dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 As sampling algorithms for generative AI improves, we will get a better picture of the true level of knowledge store in modern LLMs.
 I strongly suspect that better exploration of the sequence space via improved markov-chain monte carlo methods or similar will result in improved AI performance despite the data ceiling.

+# Notes

+You generate an initial proposal response, but then reevaluate the response.
+You pass the initial response through the LLM which gives a probability/pseudolikelihood of the response.
+The calculation of that probability/pseudolikelihood is differentiable.

+However my sampling choices at each position in the sequence are discrete, meaning they cannot be connected to this gradient.
+This is resolvable, potentially, by using a continuous relaxation calculation of the samples.